Crime of the Week

 The Decatur Police Department needs your help in solving this week’s crime of the week.

 The Decatur Police Department needs your help in solving this crime.
-If you have any information about this crime, please call crime stoppers at 423-TIPS.
+If you have any information regarding this crime, please call Crime Stoppers at 423-TIPS.
 You do not have to give your name.
-Crime stoppers will pay $500 or more for information that leads to an arrest on the crime of the week.
-Crime stoppers will also pay cash for information that leads to an arrest of any person responsible for a felony crime in Macon County.
+Crime Stoppers will pay $500 dollars or more for information that leads to an arrest on the crime of the week.
+Thank you.

 The Decatur Police Department needs your help in solving this week’s crime of the week.

-The Decatur Police Department needs your help in solving this crime.
-If you have any information about this crime, please call crime stoppers at 423-TIPS.
+The Decatur Police Department needs your help in solving these crimes.
+If you have any information regarding these crimes, please call Crime Stoppers at 423-TIPS.
 You do not have to give your name.
-Crime stoppers will pay $500 or more for information that leads to an arrest on the crime of the week.
-Crime stoppers will also pay cash for information that leads to an arrest of any person responsible for a felony crime in Macon County.
+Crime Stoppers will pay $500 dollars or more for information that leads to an arrest on the crime of the week.
+Thank you.

 The Decatur Police Department needs your help in solving this week’s crime of the week.

-The Decatur Police Department needs your help in solving this crime.
-If you know the subjects depicted in photos 14-5, please call crime stoppers at 423-TIPS.
+The Decatur Police Department needs your help in solving these crimes.
+If you have any information regarding these crimes, please call Crime Stoppers at 423-TIPS.
 You do not have to give your name.
-Crime stoppers will pay $500 or more for information that leads to an arrest on the crime of the week.
-Crime stoppers will also pay cash for information that leads to an arrest of any person responsible for a felony crime in Macon County.
+Crime Stoppers will pay $500 dollars or more for information that leads to an arrest on the crime of the week.
+Thank you.